rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 To perform a multi-share backup, SatoshiLabs has written its own proposal [SLIP39](https://github.com/satoshilabs/slips/blob/master/slip-0039.md) to implement a multi-share backup with **Shamir’s Secret-Sharing**

 SLIP39 is a multi-party alternative to Bitcoin Improvement Proposal [BIP39](https://trezor.io/learn/a/what-is-bip39).

 This advanced backup method splits your w**allet backup** (recovery seed) into multiple parts, called **shares**, and requires a minimum number of these, the **threshold**, to restore the wallet.

-By distributing these shares between different locations and/or trusted individuals, you can significantly reduce the risk of *total* loss or theft.
+By distributing these shares between different locations and/or trusted individuals, you can reduce the risk of *total* loss or theft.

 => Even if some shares are lost, your wallet remains secure as long as the threshold number of shares is intact.

 => Moreover, if some shares fall into the wrong hands, your wallet is still secure as long as less than the threshold number of shares are compromised.

-You can fin more information about Shamir's Secret Sharing in my article [MPC - Shamir Secret-Sharing](https://rya-sge.github.io/access-denied/2024/10/21/mpc-protocol-overview/#secret-sharing)
+You can find more information about Shamir's Secret Sharing in my article [MPC - Shamir Secret-Sharing](https://rya-sge.github.io/access-denied/2024/10/21/mpc-protocol-overview/#secret-sharing)

 Main reference: [Trezor - Slip39](https://content.trezor.io/slip39)